About Me

 That does not mean that we are aiming for small things.
 We are launching fast, but these are just seeds of something that is potentially much bigger.

-For example, Pomelli is not just another content generation tool, but it may become an ultimate operating platform for small and medium sized businesses, which Google has traditionally not been great at.
+For example, Pomelli is not just another content generation tool, but it may become an ultimate AI operating platform for small and medium sized businesses, which Google has traditionally not been great at.
+Forbes already analyzed the potential of our product!

 For this reason, we need to think big and look multiple steps ahead, but need to start somewhere.